wotography/DVR-timeline-version-manager/README.md

 - The script automatically removes existing dates when using {current_date}
 - When using dates, stick to the supported formats for best results
 - Monitor the log file for troubleshooting
+- Check folder hierarchy in the log file if version folders aren't created as expected
+- Ensure DaVinciResolveScript module is properly installed and accessible

 ## License
 MIT License - See LICENSE file for details